10 Ways to Stick to a Healthy Eating Plan

 Here are some of the things that helped me stick to healthy eating.

 Have You Ever Tried to Start Eating Healthy?

 The trick is simple.
 You don’t buy, you don't eat.

-I then completely stopped buying packed foods last year.
-And I lost 6-7 lbs in a span of few months, without any other dietary changes or workout.
+When I stopped eating packed foods I lost 6-7 lbs in a couple of months, without any other dietary changes or workout.

 This was my first step to healthy eating.